bkniffler/landa/README.md

 ## Why?

-There is many tools to build nodeJS, but most need either excessiv configuration (webpack/rollup/..) or try many problems (serverless).
-If you'd just like to bundle your typescript so some other tool may deploy it to lambda (e.g. via `aws-cdk`), Landa is a very simple and nice tool.
+There is many tools to build nodeJS, but most need either excessiv configuration (webpack/rollup/..) or try solve many problems (serverless).
+If you'd just like to bundle your typescript so some other tool may deploy it to lambda (e.g. via `aws-cdk`), Landa is a solid choice.

 ## Features